Understanding accounting periods for Corporation Tax purposes is part of being in business. You will also need to make sense of Company Tax Returns.

 Accounts prepared for Companies House may not match the accounting period for HMRC.
 There is no need to prepare a second set of accounts for HMRC.
 The company can apportion the income from its Companies House period to its tax periods, on a daily basis.

-Note: Accounting periods affect the deadlines for paying Corporation Tax and filing accounts and Company Tax Returns.
+Note: Accounting periods affect Company Tax Returns deadlines for paying Corporation Tax and filing accounts and Company Tax Returns.

-Once you register your company for Corporation Tax, HMRC will send you a letter.
-This letter gives you dates for your accounting period.
+HMRC will send you a letter after you set up a private limited company for Corporation Tax.
+The letter gives you dates for your accounting period.
 Inform them if you believe the dates are incorrect.

 What happens when an accounting period is different from the financial year?
-Check what you need to do if this happens:
+Check what you need to do if:

 An accounting period can also be different to a financial year when the accounts cover: